 Water Hammer Fast Facts

-- Water hammer can occur without any noise
+- Water hammers can occur without any noise.

 - When a quick closing tap is closed, the shock wave it produces can exceed 3000kpa.